Share this post

 Cucumbers are one of the most ubiquitous items in the produce world, but did you know there are a few main types of cucumbers?
 Cucumbers originated in India and are believed to have been cultivated for over 3,000 years.
 Appreciated for their mild flavor and cooling effects, cucumbers are beginning to make a bit of a resurgence in some unlikely places, especially in the bar where their juice is currently all the rage for mixologists.

-What are the types of cucumbers
+What Are the Types of Cucumbers?

 There are three main types of cucumbers, and while all are similar in terms of handling, structure and flavor, they are used in different ways.